adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 Common Mistakes: ⚠️

 - Assuming health checks work for ⭐private resources⭐ without CloudWatch integration (Route 53 can’t access private IPs directly).
-- Forgetting to configure correct status codes (e.g., expecting HTTP 200 instead of 3xx).
 - Overlooking request intervals (default: 30 seconds; faster checks cost more).
 </details>

 🎯 ⭐One liners notes⭐ 🎯
 - except for Alias records, TTL is mandatory for each record in the route 53.
+(TTL - Time to live - how long the record is cached by the resolver(client)).
 - alias records are used to route traffic to AWS resources like ELB, CloudFront, S3, etc. without any additional cost and TTL is not required for alias records.
 - you cannot set ALias for EC2 instances, RDS, etc. you can only set alias for AWS resources like ELB, CloudFront, S3, etc.
 -